andallas/KATT2/README.md

 *Multi Gunner*
 ```
-The long ship that open to uncover an array (usually two columns in vertical shooters) of identical
+A long ship that opens to uncover an array (usually two rows/columns) of identical cannons, missile
-cannons, missile launchers, etc. that fire in synchronized volleys; usually large but easily disarmed.
+launchers, etc. that fire in synchronized volleys; usually large but easily disarmed.
 ```

 *Supersonic*
 ```
-The fast and resilient enemy, usually a fighter jet, that has a particularly high probability of
+A fast and resilient enemy, that has a particularly high probability of escaping alive, in many cases
-escaping alive, in many cases retreating after a brief exposure; not necessarily shooting, since it is
-suitable as a distraction, a scoring difficulty or a Seeker.
+retreating after a brief exposure; not necessarily shooting, since it is suitable as a distraction.
 ```

 *Spawner*
 ```
-This enemy produces smaller "child" enemies.
+This enemy produces smaller "child" enemies, generally popcorn type ships.
 ```

 *Suicide Bomber*